guaix-ucm/pyemir-tutorials/tutorials/index.rst

 Documentation maintainers: Nicolás Cardiel (cardiel@ucm.es) and Sergio Pascual (sergiopr@fis.ucm.es).

-These tutorials have benefited from the work of Cristina Cabello, who has tested the code in detail on data reduction related to the `GOYA
+These tutorials have benefited from the work of Cristina Cabello (criscabe@ucm.es), who has tested the code in detail on data reduction related to the `GOYA
 <http://research.iac.es/proyecto/goya/>`_ project.